 Any student pursuing a degree in Journalism needs to check out Augustana University.
 Students who graduate from the Journalism program make an average of $31,987 in the first five years of working and $75,409 after their first five years of working.
 The location in a major urban center is great for students trying to find adequate opportunities for social networking, adventure, and exploration.

 It's hard to beat Iowa State University if you want to study Journalism.
-Journalism majors from Iowa State University receive an earnings boost of approximately 9.0% over the average earnings of journalism majors.
+Students who graduate from this program report average early career income of journalism and mid-career income of $74,354.
 Based in Ames, Iowa, this institution is a good option for students who enjoy the excitement of a popular city.

 It's hard to find a better school than University of Kansas if you wish to pursue Journalism as a major.
 After getting their bachelor's degree, Journalism students typically earn around $38,117 at the beginning of their careers.
 With more than 20,000 students, this institution is one of the biggest schools in the nation.

+This school does not require freshman students to live on-campus.
 Because of the school's excellent four-year graduation rate of 41.1%, students usually accumulate less debt compared to what they would at other schools.
-There is a graduate program accessible for those who are curious.
-Ever wish colleges had a report card?
-Now they are.
-Look at University of Kansas' scorecard.
+Videos from KU could be a great way to learn more about university.

 University of Missouri - Columbia is among your top options if you're planning on studying Journalism.
 Grads of the journalism program state that they receive average early career earnings of journalism and mid-career earnings of $64,937.
 With over 20,000 students, University of Missouri - Columbia is among the biggest schools in the nation.

 Saint Mary's University of Minnesota is a good option for students pursuing a Journalism degree.
-Saint Mary's University of Minnesota journalism students make 2.8% more than the standard journalism grad.
+Graduates of the Journalism program make around $37,539 for their early career and $62,893 in their mid career.
 Students who enjoy a more slow-paced life will appreciate Saint Mary's University of Minnesota's location in the small town of Winona, Minnesota.

 It's difficult to beat Kansas State University if you want to study Journalism.
 Graduates from the Journalism major at Kansas State University get 1.5% more than the standard college grad in this field.
 Prefer a sizable student body?
 This school has over 20,000 students on campus.